-Severance, retention, and relocation reflect expenses incurred for the integration of staff functions.
-Since the second quarter of 2014, the Real Estate Strategy has been sufficiently developed to provide a basis for estimating termination benefits for certain retail and supply chain closures that are expected to extend through 2016.
-Such benefits are being accrued through the anticipated employee full eligibility date.
+Merger related expenses - Severance, retention, and relocation reflect expenses incurred for the integration of staff functions.
+Since the second quarter of 2014, the Real Estate Strategy has been sufficiently developed to provide a basis for estimating termination benefits for certain retail and supply chain closures.
+Such benefits are being accrued through the anticipated facility closure date.
 Because the specific identity of retail locations to be closed is subject to change as implementation of the Real Estate Strategy progresses, estimates are used for the store closure severance accrual.
 The calculation considers factors such as the expected timing of store closures, terms of existing severance plans, expected employee turnover and attrition.
 As the integration progresses and additional decisions about the identity and timing of closures are made, more current information will be available and assumptions used in estimating the termination benefits accrual may change.